dodikk/ESLocale/README.md

 * cocoapods
 * static library for iOS
-* static framework for iOS (will be implemented soon)
+* static framework for iOS